NickTomlin/generator-flat/README.md

 Finally, initiate the generator:

 ```

+$ mkdir my-great-project
+$ cd my-great-project
+# this dumps files out into your CWD, so be cafeful :)
 $ yo flat
 ```

 # TODO

-[ ] Templating (hbs anyone?)
+- [ ] Templating (hbs anyone?)
-[ ] Data store (some built in flat json or api hookups) [ ] Default to everything (then go through the picklist if "no" is selected) [ ] Provide "plugins" that make swapping out a framework easier.
+- [ ] Data store (some built in flat json or api hookups)
+- [ ] Provide "plugins" that make swapping out a framework easier.
 React etc.

 # LICENSE
 MIT